 Tax rates can frequently change, which means the information you had when you started your company may not be current.
 Make sure to check all tax rates frequently and make adjustments in your payroll as needed to avoid penalties and interest.

-You will also need to make sure deductions are made at the correct time.
+You will also need to make sure deductions are at the correct time.
 Some items are taken out before taxes, and some are taken out after taxes.
 For example, different types of supplemental insurance may have different deduction rules.

 Tip: Make sure you are familiar with all the current and correct regulations.
 It is also a good idea not to rely too heavily on accounting software, but instead, periodically check that the default settings are accurate and have not changed accidentally.
+You need to stay current with tax filings, including income tax, employment tax, and any payroll taxes.

 Problem #3: Making Mistakes When Calculating Overtime